joost-morsink/Rest/docs/typeDesc.md

 A very good example is the `Identity<T>` types.
 They contain a lot of information that is very useful in an in-process context.
-However, it is not information that you would want to be serialized.
+However, it is not information that you would want to have serialized.
 Every type of `T` in `Identity<T>` must be known by the Rest Identity Provider, allowing the identity value to be converted into a URL.
 This URL is part of the representation type for identity values. (`Href` property)